OCA/web/web_pwa_oca/README.rst

 They're web apps that are fast and reliable.
 And most importantly, they're web apps that work in any browser.
 If you're building a web app today, you're already on the path towards building a Progressive Web App.

++ Developers Info.

+The service worker is contructed using 'Odoo Class' to have the same class inheritance behaviour that in the 'user pages'.
+Be noticed that 'Odoo Bootstrap' is not supported so, you can't use 'require' here.

+All service worker content can be found in 'static/src/js/worker'.
+The management between 'user pages' and service worker is done in
+'pwa_manager.js'.

+The purpose of this module is give a base to make PWA applications.

 **Table of contents**

 .. contents::